Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages one trip per day across all routes, resulting in approximately four weekly trips per individual stop.
+The accessibility of transport is rated as limited, with residents typically located 2341 meters from the nearest transport stop.
+Service frequency averages one trip per day across all routes, equating to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport